Exponential stability of linear periodic difference-delay equations: Statement of the Main Result

-Equation~\eqref{link_fond_HTF} connects the inputs and outputs of a linear periodic control system in the frequency domain {\it via} the HTF.
-If the system is time-invariant with transfer function $H$, then $\hat{Y}(p)=H(p)\hat{U}(p)$ and the HTF reduces to the block diagonal ${\bf H}(p)=\mathrm{diag}\{\cdots,H,H,H,\cdots\}$, which makes for a natural generalization.
-But the HTF generalizes the ordinary transfer function futher, in a way which is worth explaining: if a stable, \emph{time-invariant} control system is fed with a periodic input signal $e^{ik t} v$ with $v\in\corpsValeurs^d$, then the output is asymptotically $H(ik)\,v \,e^{ikt}$, with $H$ the transfer function.
-If a stable \emph{periodic} control system is fed with a periodic input signal $v\,e^{ik t}$, then the output is asymptotically $\mathbfsf{H}(ik)({\bf v})e^{ik t}$, with $\mathbfsf{H}$ the harmonic transfer function and $\bf{v}$ the infinite column vector which is zero except for the element $v$ on the block-line of index $0$.
-Thus, while a periodic input is asymptotically mapped to a periodic output with the same period in the time-invariant case, it gets mapped in the periodic case to an oscillating signal with the same period but carried by the wave $\mathbfsf{H}(ik)(\bf{v})$ which has the period of the system.
-This follows from \eqref{idGH}, \eqref{fourier_serie_ITF}, \eqref{eq_ITF} and \eqref{inp-output_equation}.
+A couple of remarks are in order.
+First, the harmonic transfer function can be defined in the same manner for more general linear periodic systems than difference-delay ones, but we shall stick to the present setting.
+Second, Equation~\eqref{link_fond_HTF} connects inputs and outputs of a linear periodic control system in the frequency domain {\it via} the HTF, and if the system is time-invariant, then the HTF reduces to the block diagonal matrix ${\bf H}(p)=\mathrm{diag}\{\cdots,H(p+i\omega),H(p),H(p-i\omega),\cdots\}$ where $H$ is the ordinary transfer function, so that \eqref{link_fond_HTF} is equivalent to the well-known input-output relation $\hat{Y}(p)=H(p)\hat{U}(p)$ for time-invariant systems.
+Third, the HTF further generalizes the ordinary transfer function in a way which is worth explaining: if a stable, \emph{time-invariant} control system is fed with a periodic input signal $e^{i\nu t} v$ with $v\in\corpsValeurs^d$, then the output is asymptotically $H(i\nu)\,v \,e^{i\nu t}$, where $H$ is the transfer function.
+If a stable \emph{periodic} control system is fed with a periodic input signal $v\,e^{i\nu t}$, then the output is asymptotically $\mathbfsf{H}(i\nu)({\bf v})e^{i\nu t}$, where $\mathbfsf{H}$ is the harmonic transfer function and $\bf{v}$ the constant function with value $v$ in $L^2([0,T),\mathbb{C}^d)$ (so that $\mathbfsf{H}(i\nu)({\bf v})$ is again an element of $L^2([0,T),\mathbb{C}^d)$).
+Thus, while in the time-invariant case a periodic input is asymptotically mapped to a periodic output with the same period, it gets asymptotically mapped in the periodic case to an oscillating signal with the same period but carried by the wave $\mathbfsf{H}(i\nu)(\bf{v})$ which has the period of the system.
+This attractive interpretation follows from \eqref{idGH}, \eqref{fourier_serie_ITF}, \eqref{eq_ITF} and \eqref{inp-output_equation}.